 One sunny afternoon, we stumbled across Christ Church, locked up and overgrown with ivy.
 It was for sale… intrigued an appointment was made to have a look inside.
 A seed of an idea was sown.
-A year later in 2003 we were the proud, if somewhat petrified owners of Christ Church.
-The idea rapidly grew into a mammoth project.
+A year later in 2003 we were the proud, if somewhat petrified owners of Christ Church and our restoration journey began.

 Previously owned by The Church in Wales, Christ Church closed in 1998.
 It had stood empty with leaking roofs for 5 years.
 It seemed a travesty that this huge ornate and very special building was slowly deteriorating in this way.
-We had the vision of restoring it to its former glory, of living in part of the building and of reopening the nave to the public to honour it’s original function… therefore giving it a future.
+We had the vision of restoring it to its former glory, of living in part of the building and of reopening the nave to the public to honour its original function of bringing people together… therefore giving it a future.

 The nave will be restored to it’s original splendour.
 All the interior walls need to be stripped of inappropriate modern materials and replaced with lime products.
 Damage incurred by years of water ingress will be repaired.
 Heating will be installed, powered by our log boiler heating system, as well as installing toilet and kitchen facilities to enable it to be fully used as a public space.

 We feel very strongly that this building was designed for people and that public use should play an important role in its future.
-This would be of an advantage to the building as well as being beneficial to the town of Welshpool, particularly as it would increase tourism within the town and widen the town’s ‘cultural scene’.
+This would be of an advantage to the building as well as being beneficial to Welshpool, particularly as it would increase tourism within the town and widen the town’s ‘cultural scene’.
 The acoustics of the building are superb and it would be a shame not to give the organ a new lease of life!
-Christ Church Welshpool operates as a not-for-profit making organisation to ensure the building’s future is protected and self sustainable.
-The overall aim of Christ Church Welshpool is to enable the public to continue to have access to this beautiful Victorian building.
+Christ Church Welshpool operates as a not-for-profit making organisation to ensure the building’s future is protected and self-sustainable, with the overall aim to enable the public to continue to have access to this beautiful Victorian building.

-Whilst we are undertaking all of this work – restoring an historic building, building a house, enabling the public to access the building and running a business (phew!), we are currently living in the church in ‘temporary’ accommodation.
-This we affectionately refer to as ‘The Hut’.
-Here we can live in a relatively warm and dust free environment.
-The Hut was originally designed to be lived in for only ‘a couple’ of years… over a decade later and we are still living in it.
-However The Hut has served us well and proved to be a very adaptable space, which has grown with us as our family has grown.
+Whilst we have undertaken all of this work – restoring an historic building, building a house, opening the building to the public and running a business (phew!), we were living in the church in ‘temporary’ accommodation.
+This, we affectionately refer to as ‘The Hut‘, where we could live in a relatively warm and dust free environment.
+It served us very well.
+The Hut was originally designed to be lived in for only ‘a couple’ of years… we finally moved out of it 14 years later and we have taken it down.

 Our three sons, Owen, Fred and Victor have thrived here and are having a very unique childhood.
 Victor was even born here in the church!
 They have been very hands on in all aspects of Christ Church life, and hopefully the experiences they have had here will enhance their own lives.